-Global Research, Education, Action and Communities for Health — Global REACH — creates pathways for people from all communities to study and work in the field of global health.
+Global Research, Education, Action and Communities for Health — Global REACH — creates pathways for people from all communities to study and work in global health.
 Global REACH teaches, mentors and financially supports students, trainees and early career investigators from diverse backgrounds.

-In service of that goal, Global REACH connects several initiatives to create a cohesive pathway that stretches from high school to early career, with mentorship and support at each step.
-The pathway begins in UCSF’s own community in the San Francisco Bay Area, with education programs for high school students and teachers to introduce young audiences to global health.
-The pathway continues with undergraduate, graduate and professional education across the University of California, and extends to post-doctoral and early career research at the UCs and around the world.
+Global REACH connects several initiatives to create a pathway from high school to early career, with mentorship and support at each step.
+The pathway begins in UCSF’s San Francisco Bay Area community, with education programs for high school students and teachers to introduce young audiences to global health.
+The pathway continues with undergraduate, graduate, and professional education across the University of California and extends to postdoctoral and early career research at the UCs and around the world.

 Summer Researchers in Global Health

-Summer Researchers in Global Health is a six-week summer internship for rising high school seniors in the Bay Area that introduces students to global health concepts and immerses them in challenging, real-life research projects mentored by global health experts at UCSF.
+Summer Researchers in Global Health is a six-week summer internship for rising high school seniors in the Bay Area.
+It introduces students to global health concepts and immerses them in challenging, real-life research projects mentored by global health experts at UCSF.

 Global Health Curriculum Bootcamp

-A suite of online global health courses available to all University of California undergraduate students teaches the fundamental concepts and complex issues of global health and aims to connect and inspire students across the UCs to explore and contribute to the discipline.
+A suite of online global health courses is available to all University of California undergraduate students and teaches the fundamental concepts and complex issues of global health.
+It aims to connect and inspire students across the UCs to explore and contribute to the discipline.

 UCGHI Centers of Expertise

-The University of California Global Health Institute (UCGHI) Centers of Expertise for Planetary Health and Women’s Health, Gender, and Empowerment provide a variety of scholarships, internships, mentorship programs and other activities that engage UC students at all levels.
+The University of California Global Health Institute (UCGHI) Centers of Expertise for Planetary Health and Center for Gender and Health Justice provide a variety of scholarships, internships, mentorship programs and other activities that engage UC students at all levels.

 UCGHI Student Ambassadors

-The UCGHI Student Ambassadors program is a leadership opportunity for all UC students (undergraduate, graduate, professional, post-doctoral) and students at select HBCUs who are dedicated to serving and representing their respective campuses.
+The UCGHI Student Ambassadors program is a leadership opportunity for all UC students (undergraduate, graduate, professional and postdoctoral) and students at select HBCUs dedicated to serving and representing their respective campuses.
 The program educates student ambassadors on global health topics and issues through a social justice framework.

 The Institute for Global Health Sciences offers scholarships for Black, Indigenous, and People of Color (BIPOC) graduate students to attend the Master of Science in Global Health and Doctor of Philosophy in Global Health Sciences programs.
-Both programs aim to train a high number of BIPOC students in order to meet the workforce needs in global health.
+Both programs aim to train many BIPOC students to meet the workforce needs in global health.

-IGHS will be launching a program to support the career growth of women and BIPOC early career investigators by providing scholarship funds to assist with bridge funding, professional development, and collaboration building.
-IGHS plans to develop a mentorship program that leverages existing programs and helps investigators advance in their careers at IGHS.
+IGHS will launch a program to support the career growth of women and BIPOC early career investigators by providing scholarships to assist with bridge funding, professional development, and collaboration building.
+IGHS plans to develop a mentorship program that leverages existing programs and helps investigators advance their careers at IGHS.

-As part of an overall strategy to diversify the global health workforce, UCGHI will be launching a webinar series to support early career investigators and increase submissions of NIH Diversity Supplements across the 10 UC campuses.
+As part of an overall strategy to diversify the global health workforce, UCGHI offers webinars and other support to increase submissions of the National Institutes of Health (NIH) Diversity Supplements across the 10 UC campuses.

-The field of global health is suffering from lack of diversity and facing an existential crisis of continued colonial reach from high-income countries into low- and middle-income countries.
-The movement to “decolonize global health” is at the forefront of redefining this field, and the concepts of diversity, equity, inclusion, power and privilege are all on the table.
-Global REACH creates community among a growing field of committed educators dedicated to diversifying the field and context of global health.
+The field of global health suffers from a lack of diversity and faces an existential crisis of continued colonial reach from high-income countries into low- and middle-income countries.
+The movement to “decolonize global health” is at the forefront of redefining this field.

 IGHS is embracing the challenge to decolonize global health and break down systemic racism internally, locally and globally by developing programs that support the next generation of global health leaders as they grow in their careers.